Mathias-Scheunert/2d_lagrange/README.md

 Assembling of:
 - mass and stiffness matrix
-- rhs vector for single point source (approx. by a narrow normal distribution function)
+- rhs vector for single point source
 - rhs vector for reference function defined at every DOF
 - interpolation operator for observing solution at arbitrary points within the domain